Berrysoft/rust/src/doc/rustc/src/platform-support/x86_64-pc-cygwin.md

 ## Requirements

 This target is cross compiled.
-Different `target_env` needs different linker:
-- `x86_64-pc-cygwin`: `x86_64-pc-cygwin-gcc`
-- `x86_64-pc-cygwin-msys2`: `x86_64-pc-msys-gcc`

-The difference between two targets are small.
+It needs `x86_64-pc-cygwin-gcc` as linker.

-The `target_os` of these targets are `cygwin`, and they are `unix`.
+The `target_os` of the target is `cygwin`, and it is `unix`.

-To gain high performance, users are recommended to use *more* native targets, e.g., `x86_64-pc-windows-*`.

 ## Building the target

-For cross-compilation you want LLVM with [llvm/llvm-project#121439](https://github.com/llvm/llvm-project/pull/121439) applied to fix the LLVM codegen on importing external global variables from DLLs.
+For cross-compilation you want LLVM with [llvm/llvm-project#121439 (merged)](https://github.com/llvm/llvm-project/pull/121439) applied to fix the LLVM codegen on importing external global variables from DLLs.
-No native builds on Cygwin or MSYS2 now.
+No native builds on Cygwin now.
 It should be possible theoretically though, but might need a lot of patches.

 ## Building Rust programs